-• Alternatives When precisely one of the options must be chosen, the alternatives are enclosed in curly braces.
+◆ Alternatives When precisely one of the options must be chosen, the alternatives are enclosed in curly braces and a bar is used to separate the options.

-'''

-[QUOTES { ON | OFF } ]
+[QUOTES { ON | OFF }]

-'''

-If the QUOTES option is chosen, one of ON or OFF must be provided.
+If the QUOTES option is used, one of ON or OFF must be provided.
 The brackets and braces should not be typed.